NotNemezis/NotNemezis/README.md

 - I'm currently working on new projects to add to my portfolio.

 ### 🌱 Learning
-- I'm continuously learning about data analytics and more!
+- I'm continuously learning about data analytics and more via podcasts !

 ### 📫 Contact
-- Email: gregoire.@gmail.com
+- Email: gregoire.lbe@gmail.com
 - Phone: +33 7 84 10 76 89

 ### 🔗 Portfolio